Mary Pourebadi, Ph.D.

 RESEARCH

-Dr. Pourebadi directs The CARE Lab, where she leads ongoing research projects in robotics and embodied artificial intelligence.
+Dr. Pourebadi directs The CARE Lab (Cognition, Adaptation & Reasoning for Embodied AI), where she leads ongoing independent research projects in robotics and embodied artificial intelligence.
 Her research also builds on prior work and collaborations across academic labs and interdisciplinary research centers, which inform the current directions of CARE Lab research.

 TEAM